-Guineitos con Mollejas en Escabeche is made with tender chicken gizzards and green cooking bananas smothered in a vinegar and oil sauce.
+Guineitos con mollejas en escabeche is a Puerto Rican recipe made with tender chicken gizzards and green cooking bananas smothered in vinegar and oil sauce.
 I like to add a ton of aromatics to my recipe, but the main flavors are creamy (from the guineos), meaty (gizzards), and acidic (from the escabeche sauce).

-Guineitos con Mollejas en Escabeche (ghee-neh-EE-toes cohn moh-YEH-hahs ehn ehs-cah-beh-CHE) is a main course.
-Well, kind of.
-Some people eat them as a side dish, but I serve the dish for dinner or lunch as the main event in our house.
-Guineito is the diminutive form of guineo, which is what Puerto Ricans call a banana.
-Don’t confuse green cooking bananas with the yellow Cavendish bananas that you add to your banana bread.
-Though they are the same variety, green bananas are ungassed before arriving at the grocery store.
-That means they have no sweetness.
-At this point, the bananas are more like a potato than they are a regular yellow banana.
+Guineitos con mollejas en escabeche, pronounced ghee-nay-EE-toes cohn moh-YEH-hahs ehn ehs-cah-beh-CHAY, is, most often, a main course, but can also serve as a side dish or appetizer.
+Guineitos verdes is the diminutive form of guineo verde, which is what Puerto Ricans call a green cooking banana.
+Don’t confuse green cooking bananas with the yellow Cavendish bananas you add to your banana bread.
+Though they are the same variety, guineos, or green bananas, are unripe bananas and aren’t sweet at all.
+As a result, this boiled green banana dish is more of a savory dish.

-Bananas most likely arrived in Puerto Rico with the enslaved peoples brought over to work the sugar plantations.
-Chickens most likely came from Asia to the islands in the same way.
+Bananas arrived in the Americas, and later Puerto Rico, via the Columbian Exchange.
+Chickens most likely came to the islands in the same way.
 Much like the history of the U.S., the enslaved peoples created dishes like this using the parts of the animal that the upper-class Puerto Ricans (mainly descendants of the Spanish settlers) eschewed.

 What do I need to make Guineitos con Mollejas en Escabeche?

-To make Guineitos con Mollejas en Escabeche, you need the guineos (green cooking bananas), mollejas (chicken gizzards), white wine vinegar, lime juice, and extra-virgin olive oil.
-Those are the basic ingredients for any recipe.
-My version, as always, puts a lil’ stank on it.
-I also add sofrito, red bell pepper, purple (or red) onion, garlic, olives, capers, allspice, peppercorns, oregano, bay leaves, and salt.
+Guineitos con mollejas en escabeche is made with guineos (green cooking bananas), mollejas (chicken gizzards), white wine vinegar, fresh lime juice, extra-virgin olive oil, sofrito, red bell pepper, purple (or red) onion, garlic, green olives, capers, allspice, black peppercorns, oregano, bay leaves, and salt.

-Everything cooks in a caldero or dutch oven.
-So, though this recipe is straightforward, the nature of mollejas means it requires some time.
+Everything cooks in a caldero or large pot.
+Making guineitos con mollejas requires time because chicken gizzards are inherently tough.
 Like I always say, though, you’re worth it.

 A gizzard is an organ.
 More specifically, it is the muscular stomach of a chicken.

-Just bake or sauté 1 1/2-pounds of diced boneless, skinless chicken thighs and proceed as instructed.
-You won’t simmer them like you do the gizzards.
-Just cook them to an internal temperature of 165°F (74°C).
-Boil the guineos and all that as well.
+Just bake or sauté 1 1/2-pounds of diced boneless, skinless chicken thighs and proceed as instructed with the escabeche step.
+You don’t need to simmer chicken meat as you do gizzards.
+Just cook the meat to an internal temperature of 165°F (74°C).

-Add the trimmed mollejas to a 8-quart caldero along with the first quantity of salt.
-You want to season the meat a little bit before it cooks to ensure it has flavor at the end of the recipe.
+Add the mollejas to an 8-quart caldero along with the first quantity of salt.

 Pour the cold water over the gizzards.
 Make sure it’s covered at least 4 inches by the water.
 Bring this up to a boil over medium-high heat.